skypilot-org/skypilot/llm/codellama/README.md

 * Get the best GPU availability by utilizing multiple resources pools across multiple regions and clouds.
 * Pay absolute minimum — SkyPilot picks the cheapest resources across regions and clouds.
 No managed solution markups.
-* Enable scaling up to multiple replicas across different locations and accelerators with a single endpoint exposed.
+* Scale up to multiple replicas across different locations and accelerators, all served with a single endpoint
 * Everything stays in your cloud account (your VMs & buckets)
 * No one else sees your chat history